 What’s Inside: If making dumplings at home sounds intimidating, let me blow your mind.
 These dumpling-esque Paleo Cabbage Rolls are simple, delicious, and easy to make in the comfort of your own kitchen and inspired by delicious Dim Sum.

-Paleo Cabbage Rolls Are Perfect for the Lunar New Year
+Paleo Cabbage Rolls Are Perfect for the Lunar New Year and beyond

 Paleo Cabbage Rolls ARE HERE just in time to celebrate The Lunar New Year — Dim Sum style, baby.

 Living in Queens, NYC, my hubby, friends, and I always would go get some soup dumplings around this time of year, and I’ve been missing it since eating more paleo.
 Well, as it turns out, steamed cabbage leaves are basically nature’s gluten-free dumpling wrappers … so that’s GOOD NEWS.

 The even better news?
 THEY’RE SO EASY AND TASTY.
 On top of being low-carb, Whole30, and AIP-friendly, this stuffed cabbage rolls recipe will be your new favorite.
 While you can stuff them with anything your heart desires, I do ask that you give this stuffing a try because it’s mega flavorful and delicious.